ibm-cloud-architecture/tabular-terraform/README.md

 # Terraformer for IBM Virtual Private Cloud

-Automate creation of Terraform for IBM Virtual Private Cloud.
+Terraformer automates creation of Terraform for IBM Virtual Private Cloud.\ For new Terraform users, Terraformer helps to start learning and using Terraform.\
+For experienced Terraform users, Terraformer helps to expedite the implementation of Terraform, or Terraformer can used to expedite specific parts of a Terraform implemention such as Access Control Lists and Security Groups.

 Terraformer 1.2.3.1 ([Terraformer Release Notes](releases.md))\
 IBM Cloud Terraform Provider 1.2.3 ([Provider Release Notes](https://github.com/IBM-Cloud/terraform-provider-ibm/releases))\